Louisville Wrongful Death Attorney

 - If there are no surviving spouse, children, or parents, any compensation will go to the deceased person’s estate, which will then be distributed to their remaining heirs.

 Each state is responsible for putting a statute of limitations, or time limit, on how long wrongful death claims can be fired.
-It is important that you contact an attorney as soon as possible as there are specific statute of limitations for each type of case which sets time limitations in which to file a lawsuit or your potential case will be forever barred.
+It is important that you contact an attorney as soon as possible as there are specific statute of limitations for each type of case which sets time limitations in which to file a lawsuit.
+If you do not file in time, your potential case will be forever barred.
+Kentucky’s wrongful death statute of limitations depends on the case.

 Please contact the attorneys at Hendy Johnson Vaughn Emery to discuss your potential case and the applicable statute of limitations.